-Without the @name annotation, this program would produce two controllable entities with fully-qualified names main.cl.t and main.cl.t.
+Without the @name annotation, this program would produce two controllable entities with fully-qualified names main.c1.t and main.c2.t.
 However, the @name(".foo.bar") annotation renames table t in both instances to foo.bar, resulting in one name that refers to two controllable entities, which is illegal.

-19.3.4.
+20.3.4.
 Concurrency control annotations